SquirrelMail English Site Danish Site French Site Russian Site Japanese Site

 }

 The second, deprecated, legacy method is to add the HTML code for your preferences directly to the preferences page of your choice.
-Although currently very popular, avoid it if you can.
-That said, here is how it works.
+Although currently very popular, please avoid it if you can.
+The SquirrelMail team may refuse to publish plugins using such code, but we provide this information for the rare case where the method above may not work.
 Look for any of the hooks named as options_<pref page>_inside, where <pref page> is "display", "personal", etc. For this example, we'll use options_display_inside and, as above, "demo" as our plugin name:

 Inform SquirrelMail that we want to use this hook by adding a line to the squirrelmail_plugin_init_demo() function in plugins/demo/setup.php: